appsmithorg/appsmith-docs/website/docs/reference/widgets/table/editable.md

 <dd>

-This property lets you decide which day the calendar starts on in a Date field.
-For example, setting it to `0` starts the week on Sunday, and setting it to `1` starts it on Monday.
-You can adjust this based on your regional or personal preferences.
+This property defines the starting day of the week in a Date field's calendar.
+For instance, setting it to `0` begins the week on Sunday, while `1` starts it on Monday.
+This setting can be adjusted according to regional or organizational preferences.

 </dd>